 New Sensor And Processor

 I think the biggest improvement is the new sensor.
 24MP, but more megapixels is a blessing and a curse.
 A curse in that the files are much bigger, and with the ability to set uncompressed RAW, you’ll find yourself eating through smaller SD cards much quicker.
 But they are a blessing for the obvious reasons, way more resolution.
-I like to crop! – and you can always just shoot compressed or JPEG.
+I like to crop! – You can always just shoot compressed or JPEG.

 All around the camera feels a bit more sleek, almost as though it’s taking some influence from the way Leica designs their cameras.
 I really like the new look and feel of the X100T.